openstreetmap-ng/openstreetmap-ng/README.md

 ## Community Driven 🌍

-OpenStreetMap-NG is a community-driven project.
-We welcome contributions from everyone.
-We believe that the best ideas come from the community!
+OpenStreetMap-NG is an open community-driven project.
+The best ideas come from people just like you!
+We believe the community is the heart of OpenStreetMap and that everyone should have an equal say.

-We are not a part of the OpenStreetMap Foundation.
+This project is currently funded through community donations.
+We are not sponsored nor endorsed by the OpenStreetMap Foundation.
+We are ordinary mappers who want to make a difference.

 ## Learn More 📚

-More details can be found in the project [announcement](https://github.com/Zaczero/openstreetmap-ng/blob/main/ANNOUNCEMENT.md).
+More feature details can be found in the project [announcement](https://github.com/Zaczero/openstreetmap-ng/blob/main/ANNOUNCEMENT.md).
 This information is not strictly up-to-date, but it provides a broader view of the project.
+More recent updates can be found on my [OpenStreetMap diary](https://www.openstreetmap.org/user/NorthCrab/diary) but they are lesser in quantity.

 ## The Roadmap 🛣️